Luke 2

 And on earth peace among men with whom He is pleased.

-Comments Luke 2:14 "Glory to God in the highest".
-Pay attention, people of God should always start their day of life with "glory to God in the highest".
-Humans do not have in them anymore to think about who is the highest here on earth, but God is the highest, not just in heaven, but on earth, and below earth as well.
-That is the position that God is in; God is the highest in all.
-This is not just about in the mind and in the heart, but in both worlds, seen and unseen, He is the highest.
+Comments Luke 2:14 “Glory to God in the highest.”
+Pay attention: people of God should always start their day of life with “glory to God in the highest”.
+Humans do not have in them anymore the desire to think about God being the highest here on earth, but God is the highest, not just in heaven but on earth and below the earth as well.
+This is the position that God is in: God is the highest in all.
+This highest is not just about being highest in the mind and in the heart, but in both worlds, seen and unseen; He is the highest above all.

-"And on earth peace among men with whom He is pleased."
-This is the moment when Jesus was born in the manger, during the night, when the heavenly hosts were praising God.
-Those that glorify the birth of the beloved Son of God are the people that the Father is well pleased with.
+“And on earth peace among men with whom He is pleased.”
+This is the moment when the Lord Jesus was born in the manger, during the night, as the heavenly hosts were praising God.
+Those who glorify the birth of the beloved Son of God are the people the Father is well pleased with.
 He will be among those on earth with whom He is well pleased and will give them peace.

 [15] And it came to pass, as the angels departed from them into the heaven, the shepherds said one to another, Let us now go even to Bethlehem and see this spoken-word that has come to pass, which the Lord has made known to us.

-Comments Luke 2:15 "as the angels departed from them into the heaven."
-The angels here refer to the angel and the heavenly host from verse 13.
-The angels and heavenly hosts dwell in distinct parts of heaven with different levels of responsibility.
+Comments Luke 2:15 “As the angels departed from them into the heaven.”
+The angels here refer to the angel and the heavenly hosts from verse 13.
+The angels and heavenly hosts dwell in different parts of heaven with different levels of responsibility.

-"Let us now go even to Bethlehem and see this spoken-word that has come to pass".
-We can say that the angel and the heavenly host appeared to the shepherds during the night (see verse 8 and 9).
-It is hard to walk during the night, and we can say that they started to go to Bethlehem after the birth of Jesus in the manger (see verse 14).
+“Let us now go even to Bethlehem and see this spoken-word that has come to pass.”
+We can say that the angel and the heavenly hosts appeared to the shepherds during the night (see verses 8 and 9).
+It is hard to walk at night, and we can say they began their journey to Bethlehem after the birth of the Lord Jesus in the manger (see verse 14).
 The Lord does not look at the position of a person on earth.
-The people the Lord has chosen to know the Savior of the world is coming are these shepherds, and these shepherds have left everything and went to see that the spoken-word has come to pass.
+The people the Lord has chosen to know that the Savior of the world is coming are these shepherds, and these shepherds have left everything and gone to see that the spoken-word has come to pass.

 [16] And they came with haste, and found both Mary and Joseph, and the Baby lying in the manger.

-"they came with haste".
-This tells us that the shepherds came quickly but still it took them some time to reach the manger where Jesus laid.
-Even though in verse 8 it tells us that the shepherds were in the same region, the distance to travel by foot without roads as we have now, for them it took some time.
+“They came with haste.”
+This verse tells us that the shepherds came quickly, but it still took them some time to reach the manger where the Lord Jesus lay.
+Even though verse 8 tells us that the shepherds were in the same region, the distance they had to travel on foot took them longer, as there were no good roads.

-The beloved Son of God has come into the world, but the people that come to see Him are these poor shepherds.
-And they have seen the Savior of the world lying in the manger used for feeding the animals.
+The beloved Son of God has come to the world, but the people who come to see Him are these poor shepherds.
+And they have seen the Savior of the world lying in the manger where the animals were fed.

-In this verse, when the shepherds come to see the Baby, it surprised Mary and Joseph how they knew.
-They are in this little place having a Baby, and suddenly many shepherds come to see the Baby.
+In these verses, when the shepherds come to see the Baby Jesus, Mary and Joseph are surprised by what they know and how they know it.
+They were in this little place having a Baby, and suddenly many shepherds came to see the Baby.
 They questioned themselves how the shepherds knew they were having a Baby.
-But the shepherds told them that they came to see what they had been told by an angel.
-Think, what this act would tell Mary in her heart concerning her Baby.
+But the shepherds told them that they had come to see the things the angel had told them.
+Think about what this act would tell Mary in her heart concerning her Baby?

 [17] And having seen, they proclaimed concerning the saying which was spoken to them about this Child.

-Comments Luke 2:17 In this verse, we see that the Lord stirred up the hearts of these commoners, as the word has said, concerning the saying.
-The spoken-word has captured the hearts of these poor people, and they went to check and found what they had been told.
+Comments Luke 2:17 In this verse, we see that the Lord stirred up the hearts of these commoners, as the word says, concerning the saying about the Child.
+The spoken-word has captured the hearts of these poor people, and they went to see and found what they had been told.

 [18] And all that heard it marveled concerning the things which were spoken to them by the shepherds.

-Comments Luke 2:18 The birth of the Savior went unnoticed in the town until these shepherds came and proclaimed to them that the Savior was born.
-The word spoken by these commoners, the truth about the beloved Son of God, has brought joy and surprise to all the people that heard about the birth of the Savior.
+Comments Luke 2:18 The birth of the Savior went unnoticed in the town until these shepherds came and announced that the Savior had been born.
+The word spoken by these commoners, the truth about the beloved Son of God, has brought joy and surprise to all the people who heard about the birth of the Savior.

 [19] But Mary kept all these matters, pondering them in her heart.

-Comments Luke 2:19 People have a problem with this verse because Mary was already pregnant by the Holy Spirt, and why then she still needs to ponder about the matter that the shepherds have told about her Baby.
-But, it is not easy for a young girl like her to be pregnant and not know what will happen to her.
-What happened to her body was after her heart had accepted the duty.
+Comments Luke 2:19 People have problems with this verse because Mary was already pregnant by the Holy Spirit, and why then does she still need to ponder about the matter that the shepherds have told her about her Baby?
+But it was not easy for a young girl like her to be pregnant and not know what would happen to her.
+What happened to her body happened after her heart had accepted the duty.
 But for herself, the heart must accept what happened in her body as well, and all that happened to her must go through her head also.
-Because when her body has changed, it will make her heart realize her duty as a mother, and the head will start to think, and then her soul will come to accept her duty.
+Once her body changed, her heart would begin to understand her role as a mother, and then her mind would start to think through the implications.
+Ultimately, her soul would come to accept this new duty.

 [20] And the shepherds returned, glorifying and praising God for all the things that they had heard and seen, as it was spoken to them.

-Comments Luke 2:20 The shepherds are talking about the birth of the beloved Son of God.
-They are talking among themselves confirming the message they have received about this Child.
+Comments Luke 2:20 Here, the shepherds are talking about the birth of the beloved Son of God.
+They are talking among themselves, confirming the message they have received about this Child.
 And now they all have the same feeling in their hearts and come to realize the truth regarding the message they have received.
-The things that have been spoken to them cannot be kept secret.
-The news about this Child must go further.
+The things that have been spoken to them cannot be kept secret: the news about this Child must go further.

 [21] And when eight days were fulfilled for circumcising Him, His name was called JESUS, which was so called by the angel before He was conceived in the womb.

-Comments Luke 2:21 In Genesis 17:12-14, Genesis 21:4, and Leviticus 12:3, the Lord commanded circumcision to be done on the eighth day.
-In this verse, we can see the Son of God has followed the command of the Father.
-All this has been done to Him.
-After eight days had passed, He received the circumcision.
+Comments Luke 2:21 In Genesis 17:12-14, Genesis 21:4, and Leviticus 12:3, the Lord commanded that circumcision be performed on the eighth day.
+In this verse, we see that the Son of God has followed the Father’s command.
+All these have been done to Him: when eight days were fulfilled, He received the circumcision.
 When He was circumcised, His name was called Jesus.
 He did everything that humans should do.
-He was born as a human, and as a human, He must follow the command of the Father.
+He was born a human, and as a human, He must follow the command of the Father.

-No place in the Bible mentions the location where Jesus was circumcised.
-We are just told in this verse that the circumcision time was fulfilled, and His name was called Jesus.
-At that time, by tradition, people invite a priest of the Lord to circumcise the child.
-But His parents did not do that, because when the circumcision is done the parents must give certain things to the priest.
-And Mary and her family were traveling and did not have all the things they needed.
+Not anywhere in the Bible does it mention the location where the Lord Jesus was circumcised.
+We are simply told in this verse that the time of circumcision was fulfilled, and that His name was called Jesus.
+In that time, by tradition, people invited a priest of the Lord to circumcise the child.
+His parents did not do this because, during the circumcision, they must have given certain things to the priest.
+But Joseph and family were traveling and did not have all the things needed.

 [22] And when the days of their purification according to the law of Moses were fulfilled, they brought Him to Jerusalem, to present to the Lord

-According to this verse, when the days of Mary's purification were complete, Mary came to make an offering for her purification.
-After she purified herself, she could present the Lord Jesus to the Father.
+According to this verse itself, when the days of her purification were completed, Mary came to offer her purification sacrifice.
+After she did that (purified herself), then she could present the Lord Jesus to the Father.
 Each one of these activities must have its own offering.
-These activities most of the time are done in one day, but sometimes the Lord allows them to go beyond one day.
+These activities were most of the time done in one day, but sometimes the Lord allows them to go beyond one day.

 [23] (as it is written in the law of the Lord, Every male that opens a womb shall be called holy to the Lord),

-Comments Luke 2:23 All the firstborn that are males are the Lord's as written in the book of Exodus 13:2, 12.
-The Lord has fulfilled according to the law of the Lord; His beloved Son has opened the womb and is holy.
-Even among humans when they look upon Him on earth, He is holy in every direction.
+Comments Luke 2:23 All the firstborn males are the Lord’s, as written in Exodus 13:2 and Exodus 13:12.
+The Lord Jesus has fulfilled all according to the law of the Lord.
+God’s beloved Son has opened the womb and is holy.
+Even among humans, when they look upon Him on earth, He is holy in every direction.

 [24] and to offer a sacrifice according to that which is said in the law of the Lord, A pair of turtledoves, or two young pigeons.

-Comments Luke 2:24 In Leviticus 12:6-8 by the law of the Lord, Mary was supposed to bring a lamb a year old for a burnt offering, and a pigeon or a turtledove for a sin offering for her cleansing.
-However, if she cannot afford a lamb, then she can offer two turtledoves or two pigeons.
-This verse tells us that Mary and Joseph offered a pair of turtledoves for Mary's cleansing.
-In general, this would indicate they are poor, but in their case, we need to consider they were traveling, so, they offered what they could get.
+Comments Luke 2:24 According to the law of the Lord in Leviticus 12:6-8, Mary was supposed to bring a year-old lamb for a burnt offering and a pigeon or a turtledove for a sin offering for her cleansing.
+However, if she could not afford a lamb, then she could offer two turtledoves or two pigeons.
+This verse tells us that Mary and Joseph offered a pair of turtledoves for Mary’s cleansing.
+In general, this would indicate they were poor, but in their case, we also need to consider that they were traveling, so they offered what they could get.

 [25] And behold, there was a man in Jerusalem whose name was Simeon; and this man was righteous and devout, waiting for the consolation of Israel, and the Holy Spirit was upon him.

-Comments Luke 2:25 It may not say much about Simeon, but his name and his actions have been written down in the Bible.
-The verse has its own meaning, but we need to notice the last part of the verse that says, "and the Holy Spirit was upon him".
-When the Bible says that the Holy Spirit is upon someone, that will indicate also that the person is righteous before God, and that person is a true worshiper of the Lord.
+Comments Luke 2:25 The Bible may not say much about Simeon, but his name and his actions are recorded in the Bible.
+The verse has its own meaning, but we need to notice the last part of the verse that says, “and the Holy Spirit was upon him.”
+When the Bible says that the Holy Spirit is upon someone, it also indicates that the person is righteous before God and a true worshiper of the Lord.

 [26] And it had been revealed to him by the Holy Spirit, that he should not see death, before he should see the Christ of the Lord.

-Comments Luke 2:26 Simeon is a blessed man, and he will see Christ before he dies.
-Even at that time, the Lord was not yet known publicly, but the Holy Spirit had worked in Simeon's heart to wait to meet the Lord.
-The Bible did not mention for how long Simeon had received the revelation about the coming of the Lord's Christ.
+Comments Luke 2:26 Simeon is a blessed man; he will see Christ before he dies.
+Even though at that time, the Lord Jesus had not yet been known publicly, the Holy Spirit had worked in Simeon’s heart to wait to meet the Lord.
+The Bible does not specify how long before this event Simeon received the revelation about the coming of the Lord’s Christ.

 [27] And he came in the Spirit into the temple; and when the parents brought in the child Jesus, that they might do concerning Him after the custom of the law,

-Comments Luke 2:27 "And he came in the Spirit into the temple".
-Simeon was led by the Holy Spirit to come to the temple.
+Comments Luke 2:27 “And he came in the Spirit into the temple.”
+The Holy Spirit led Simeon to come into the temple.

-"and when the parents brought in the child Jesus".
-This is the most important moment for humans.
-The God Most High comes to the temple of God in human form; the Savior of the world in human form has come to meet the Father.
+“And when the parents brought in the child Jesus.”
+This act is the most important moment for humans, the God Most High coming in the temple of God in human form, the Savior of the world in human form has come to the Father.

-"they might do concerning Him after the custom of the law".
-This is a moment when the beloved Son of God received the custom of humans, the custom which the Lord has given to humans to follow.
-Now the law has been fulfilled with the coming of the beloved Son of God; the law is in Him.
-Here the Son did as the Father has given as a law for humans, and this is for the Son of man to be received in the law of Moses, as the law of Moses requires to dedicate the baby to the Lord.
-Because it was a law, and God Himself has come to do as that law required and the beloved Son has fulfilled that law.
+“They might do concerning Him after the custom of the law.”
+This is a moment when the beloved Son received the custom of humans, the custom which the Lord has given to humans to follow.
+Now the law has been fulfilled with the coming of the beloved Son; the law is in Him.
+Here, the Son does as the Father has given as a law for humans, and this is for the Son of Man to be received in the law of Moses, as the law of Moses requires to dedicate the baby to the Lord.
+Because it was a law, and God Himself has come to do as the law required, and the beloved Son has fulfilled that law.

 [28] then he received Him into his arms, and blessed God, and said,

-Comments Luke 2:28 By the power of the Holy Spirit, Simeon recognized the Lord Jesus, and this happened before the custom offering took place for Jesus' dedication to the Lord.
-It is important for Simeon to prophesy about the Lord before He was dedicated to the Father.
+Comments Luke 2:28 By the power of the Holy Spirit, Simeon recognized the Lord Jesus, and this happened before the custom of offering was performed at Jesus’ dedication to God the Father.
+It was essential for Simeon to prophesy about the Lord Jesus before He was dedicated to the Father.
 Simeon was a tool for the Lord to show people that even His beloved Son follows the law and completes all the law.

 [29] Now let You Your servant depart, Lord, According to Your word, in peace;